John-Nagle/ttyloopdriver/NOTES.md

      Needs diode for reverse protection, which we already have

 Get rid of JP1 and R5.
 Current regulation now fully automatic.

+2017-09-15

+  Board version 3.2 built and tested.
+Successfully drives Teletype Model 15 with 220 ohm selector and Teletype Model 14 with 55 ohm selector.
+The current limit is too high, though;
+  the 55 ohm selector is getting 80mA instead of 60.
+This is also the current if the output is shorted, so the current limiter is working.
+It just needs adjustment.
+Changing R5 to 22 ohms should fix it.